-An early skirmish involved obtaining approval for revisions to Jaguar’s poorly selling XJ-S, incorporating the ‘High Efficiency’ cylinder head which promised to secure the v12’s viability.
-Knowing that a second model was vital to Jaguar’s turnaround potential, he championed the model.
+An early skirmish involved obtaining approval for revisions to Jaguar’s poorly selling XJ-S, incorporating the ‘High Efficiency’ cylinder head which promised to secure the V12’s viability.
 But Egan faced the assertion by BL planners that the market for the V12 and the XJ-S was gone, suggesting they be axed.
 Sales Director, John Morgan recalled his new boss in combat mode, noting that ‘he tore a number of them to shreds.‘

-Jim Randle was the man upon whose shoulders the bulk of XJ40’s development would rest.
-Having joined Jaguar in 1965 as a project engineer, he rose to Bob Knight’s deputy in 1972 before being elevated to Director of Vehicle Engineering in 1980.
+Jim Randle was the man upon whose shoulders the bulk of XJ40’s development would now rest.
+Having joined Jaguar in 1965 as a project engineer, he rose to Bob Knight’s deputy in 1972 before being assuming full control of Engineering in 1980.
 Randle was quiet spoken, studious and well-versed in the alchemy required for the creation of Jaguars.
 Certainly, it was difficult to imagine a more qualified man for the job of making XJ40 a reality.
-But resources were tiny, Randle telling this author; “We had such a tiny group of people to do this job.
-I worked out that I needed 480 people to do XJ40 and the other work we’d got and I had 176 people.”
-For the first year of development he told journalists he could only put thirteen engineers on the car!
+But resources were tiny, for the first year of development he could only put thirteen engineers on the car!

-Prior to approval, the XJ40’s technical specification had been codified, allowing the experimental department to begin running prototype AJ6 engines in simulators – mostly modified XJ saloons stripped out to replicate XJ40’s target weight.
+With the XJ40’s technical specification codified, the experimental department began running prototype components in simulators – mostly modified XJ saloons stripped out to replicate XJ40’s target weight.
 Brakes were powered by engine-driven hydraulics, rather than the more normal vacuum servo and an anti-lock system was in development.
 Rear suspension design went through several iterations before Randle was satisfied, but the end result would represent the bedrock of XJ40’s road behaviour.

 It consisted of a floating lower wishbone hung on a pendulum plate, with a duplex mounting at the rear to give it attenuation.
-Carefully mounted, it incorporated longitudinal compliance to prevent torque reaction and parasitic roll, while ensuring accurate wheel location.
+Painstakingly mounted, it incorporated longitudinal compliance to prevent torque reaction and parasitic roll, while ensuring accurate wheel location.
 Top-level models would also benefit from self-levelling.
 In time-honoured fashion, drive-shafts would form the upper wishbone link.
-He later told this author; “…it was very specifically designed to have a lot of compliance at hub height, without any compliance in the yaw sense.
-That’s why you’ve got the frame in front of the differential – it’s what made it so good.”

 July 1981 saw the press launch of the revised XJ-S HE, but behind the scenes, a more auspicious event took place.
 The very first running XJ40 prototype emerged from the experimental workshops with Randle at the wheel.
 It may not have been the paragon of refinement they were aiming at, but that first drive demonstrated they had the basics right.
 But more to the point, it embodied something else – it made XJ40 real.